 The CE mark, achieved in 1996, allows ORTHOVISC to be marketed without further approvals in most of the EU nations as well as other countries that recognize EU device regulations.
 ORTHOVISC mini, a treatment for osteoarthritis targeting small joints, is available in Europe under CE mark authorization received in 2008.
 In August 2004, we received a CE Design Examination Certificate which entitled us to affix a CE mark to INCERT-S as a barrier to adhesion formation following surgery.
-AMVISC and AMVISC Plus are CE marked, and in May 2005, we received an CE Design Examination Certificate which entitled us to affix a CE mark to ShellGel/Optivisc as an ophthalmic viscoelastic surgical device.
+AMVISC and AMVISC Plus are CE marked, and in May 2005, we received a CE Design Examination Certificate which entitled us to affix a CE mark to ShellGel/Optivisc as an ophthalmic viscoelastic surgical device.
 We also received EU CE Mark for AnikaVisc Plus in October 2011.
-Staarvisc, an ophthalmic viscoelastic surgical device, is licensed in Canada from May 2002.
-We received EU CE Mark approval for ELEVESS during the second quarter of 2007.
-MONOVISC, a medical device for treatment of pain associated with osteoarthritis, was approved in the EU in October 2007 and in Canada in August 2009.
-In addition, Anika received approval for several of its products in Latin America, Korea, Turkey, the Middle East, including the UAE and Saudi Arabia, and other international markets.
+Staarvisc, an ophthalmic viscoelastic surgical device for treatment of pain associated with osteoarthritis, was approved in the EU in October 2007, in Canada in August 2009, and in the U.S. in February 2014.
+In addition, Anika has received approval for several of its products in Latin America, Korea, Turkey, the Middle East, including the United Arab Emirates and Saudi Arabia, and several markets in Asia.

 Almost all of Anika S.r.l.'s products are CE marked for European sale.
-In addition, Anika S.r.l. has received approval for several of its products in Egypt, Hong Kong, Iran, Israel, Korea, Malaysia, Singapore, Mexico, Cyprus, Saudi Arabia, Taiwan, Turkey, and the United Arab Emirates.
+In addition, Anika S.r.l. has received approval for several of its products in Egypt, South Korea, Malaysia, Singapore, Mexico, Argentina, Chile, Saudi Arabia, Turkey, and the United Arab Emirates.
 We may not be able to achieve and/or maintain the compliance required for CE marking or other foreign regulatory approvals for any or all of our products.
 The requirements relating to the conduct of clinical trials, product licensing, marketing, pricing, advertising, promotion and reimbursement also vary widely from country to country.